 - 16 pin male and female headers for connecting to the LCD and a breadboard.

-LCDs are the easiest and coolest kinds of devices that you can use for displaying the output from arduino projects.
-However, there are two types of LCDs that are available.
-They are: graphical LCDs and character LCDs.
-We are going to be working on character LCDs here, as they are the easiest to work on.
-Also, based on the size of the LCD, there are different types of them
+LCDs are one of the easiest devices that you can use to display the output from Arduino projects.
+However, there are two different types of LCDs available: graphical and character LCDs.
+We are going to use character LCDs here, as they are the easiest to work with.
+Also, based on the size of the LCD, there are different types:

 - 16×2 character LCD (16 columns and 2 rows).